 This project, which is supported by a grant awarded by the Heritage Lottery Fund to the History of Parliament Trust, began in October 2013.
 A part-time project coordinator has been appointed and is based at Devon Heritage Centre.

 This project aims to involve volunteers in helping to catalogue the Women’s Institute records which are held at Devon Heritage Centre, Sowton, Exeter.
 Although significant deposits of branch records have been made by the Devon Federation of Women’s Institutes (D.F.W.I.) between 2009 and 2013, these are not easily accessible because they are unlisted.

-School admission registers dating up to 1914 are being digitised at present, and the images will be published online.
+Devon school admission registers dating up to 1914 which are held at Devon Heritage Centre and North Devon Record Office have been digitised, and the images have been published online as part of Phase One of a national digitisation project, on the subscription website Find My Past.
 This is the first project under the framework of the new National Digitisation Consortium, which includes up to 120 English and Welsh archives and schools working together to offer records for digitisation.
-Devon Heritage Centre and North Devon Record Office are both involved in this project, and all admission registers which have been deposited as part of school archive collections in both offices are included.
+Devon Heritage Centre and North Devon Record Office are among many archive repositories involved in this project, and all admission registers up to the year 1914, which have been deposited as part of school archive collections in both offices, are included.

 Devon Heritage Centre is participating in a collaborative project to explore our medieval charters and manuscripts.

 The project has been developed by the University of Exeter and University of Bristol.

 This programme, funded by the Arts & Humanities Research Council (AHRC), is a collaboration between universities in the South West & Wales, and a wide range of partner organisations, to offer placement opportunities for postgraduates in a variety of subject areas and workplaces from Autumn 2014 onwards.
 Devon Heritage Centre will be offering work placements to postgraduate students.